 Insects in general and bees in particular are essential to the pollination and production of a large number of crops.
 Habitat loss has led to a loss of wild bee species and an increase in diseases, leading to a decreasing bee population overall.
 In landscapes dominated by cropland, insects often lack adequate habitat for food and nesting.
 Flower stripes sown adjacent to crops helps increase the availability of food for pollinating insects, and in turn increases pollination.
 Since modern row crop farming is considered partly liable for a decreasing bee population, flower stripes demonstrate that modern farming and pollinators can coexist and support each other.

-In an effort to enhance crop pollination and preserve bee populations, Westchester and farm tenants arranged to plant flower stripes at a variety of locations on farms in Poland.
-Westchester provided tenants with appropriate wildflower seed mixes and reimbursed them for the seeding work.
+In an effort to enhance crop pollination and preserve bee populations, Nuveen and farm tenants arranged to plant flower stripes at a variety of locations on farms in Poland.
+We provided tenants with appropriate wildflower seed mixes and reimbursed them for the seeding work.
 The flowers are planted on areas of the farms that would otherwise not be cultivated due to lower quality soil or an awkward field shape.
 The stripes provide local beekeepers with attractive locations for their hives and serve as habitat for wild bees and other insects, as well as shelter for larger wildlife between large open fields.

 As agriculture strives to further minimize its environmental impact, proven best practices guided by regenerative agriculture principles will undoubtedly be implemented across more and more acres.